Mutual information-assisted Adaptive Variational Quantum Eigensolver: Numerical Examples

 We demonstrate our MI-assisted adaptive VQE on four different molecular systems: $\mathrm{H_2}$, $\mathrm{LiH}$, $\mathrm{H_2O}$ and $\mathrm{BeH_2}$.
 On every system, we try our method with the QCC entangler pool, in which the entanglers are all the exponentiated Pauli words $\exp(-i\hat{P}\tau)$.
 Besides, we also try the qubit fermionic-excitation pool from the qubit-ADAPT-VQE method~\cite{tang2019qubit} on the runs of $\mathrm{BeH_2}$, where the system is relatively large.
 Because digital quantum computer cannot directly process creation and annihilation operators that are contained in molecular Hamiltonians, a transformation from fermionic Hamiltonians into qubit Hamiltonians is needed.
 In this work, Jordan-Wigner~(JW)~\cite{wigner1928paulische}, parity and Bravyi-Kitaev~(BK)~\cite{bravyi2002fermionic} transformations are used and compared.
-Furthermore, because there is no external magnetic field in the systems considered, we screen all the entanglers containing even number of Pauli $Y$ operators because they commute with $\hat{H}$, as in Ref.~\cite{ryabinkin2020iterative}.
+Furthermore, because there is no external magnetic field in the systems, we screen all the entanglers containing even number of Pauli $Y$ operators because they commute with $\hat{H}$ \cite{ryabinkin2020iterative}.
 Details about the simulated systems and the used qubit encodings are given in Table \ref{tab:calculations}.
 The fermion-qubit transformations are implemented by OpenFermion~\cite{mcclean2020openfermion}; the quantum circuit simulation is implemented by ProjectQ~\cite{steiger2018projectq} and the DMRG calculation is carried out by iTensor~\cite{ITensor}.
-All the optimizations are done by the basin-hopping method~\cite{wales2003energy} from SciPy~\cite{2020SciPy-NMeth} with heuristic parameters of 10 iterations, 0.5 temperature and $10^{-6}$ step size.
-Chemical accuracy is defined to be 1 milihartree compared to the full configuration interaction (FCI) energy within certain basis set and active space.
+Parameter optimizations are done by the basin-hopping method~\cite{wales2003energy} from SciPy~\cite{2020SciPy-NMeth} with heuristic parameters of 10 iterations, 0.5 temperature and $10^{-6}$ step size.
+Chemical accuracy is defined to be 1 milihartree compared with the full configuration interaction (FCI) energy within certain basis set and active space.
 The FCI calculations are done by PySCF~\cite{sun2018pyscf,10.1002/jcc.23981}.